sf-wdi-18/notes/lectures/week-06/day_01_refactor_feedback/README.md

 ## Application Overview

-Go to project on Github.
+Go to your projects on Github.

 * Discuss what each of your applications do at a high level.
 This should be one or two sentences, an elevator pitch.
+(5m)
-* Make sure each project has a `README` that discusses these details.
+* Make sure each project has a `README` that highlights these details.
+	* If none exists, create one (10m)
-* Is there a link on GitHub the deployed application on Heroku?
+* Is there a link on GitHub to the deployed application on Heroku?
+	* If none exists, plan to deploy it later.

 ### Initial Models Review

 Everyone should have a `User` model, and a `models` directory.
 Take time now to review each other's `User` model and any other models.

-* Note if there are any model relationships you see.
+* Note any additional model relationships.
 	* Discuss why any relationships are there.
 	* Discuss why they choose a certain type of relationship: embedded or reference.
-* Note any bugs or jumbled code.
+* Note any bugs, jumbled code, or indentation problems.
-	* Create an issue on each repository if you discuss any model bugs or areas for clean up.
+	* Create a Github issue on each repository regarding model bugs or areas to be refactored.

 ### Routing And Rendering